-Tell your doctor or health care professional if your pain does not go away, if it gets worse, or if you have new or a different type of pain.
-You may develop tolerance to the medicine.
-Tolerance means that you will need a higher dose of the medicine for pain relief.
-Tolerance is normal and is expected if you take this medicine for a long time.
+Tell your care team if your pain does not go away, if it gets worse, or if you have new or a different type of pain.
+You may develop tolerance to this medication.
+Tolerance means that you will need a higher dose of the medication for pain relief.
+Tolerance is normal and is expected if you take this medication for a long time.

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Keep out of the reach of children.
-This medicine can be abused.
-Keep your medicine in a safe place to protect it from theft.
-Do not share this medicine with anyone.
-Selling or giving away this medicine is dangerous and is against the law.
+Keep out of the reach of children and pets.
+This medication can be abused.
+Keep it in a safe place to protect it from theft.
+Do not share it with anyone.
+It is only for you.
+Selling or giving away this medication is dangerous and against the law.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.